IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

 0.0
 ```

-Even though indexing into a SymmetricTensor is slower than it is into a standard Array, by abusing the symmetry, many basic operations can be made very efficient by applying them on the `data` field of the tensor, instead of on the tensor itself.
+Even though indexing into a `SymmetricTensor` is slower than it is into a standard `Array`, by abusing the symmetry of the underlying data, many basic operations can be made very efficient by applying them to the `data` field of the tensor directly, instead of on the tensor itself.

 Example:
 ```julia